AMTORRES82/Udacity/README.md

 **1.Libraries used:**

-  import numpy as np
+  - import numpy as np
-  import pandas as pd
+  - import pandas as pd
-  import matplotlib.pyplot as plt from sklearn.linear_model import *
+  - import matplotlib.pyplot as plt
-  from sklearn.model_selection import train_test_split
+  - from sklearn.linear_model import *
-  from sklearn.metrics import r2_score, mean_squared_error
+  - from sklearn.model_selection import train_test_split
-  import seaborn as sns
+  - from sklearn.metrics import r2_score, mean_squared_error
-  from scipy import stats
+  - import seaborn as sns
-  from scipy.stats import norm, skew
+  - from scipy import stats
-  %matplotlib inline
+  - from scipy.stats import norm, skew

-  Numpy, pandas, matplotlib and sklearn for the models
+  - %matplotlib inline

  **2.Motivation for the project:**